arlyon/litehouse/readme.md

 the core of which being the 'runner' interface.
 This is the interface the server uses to run your plugin.
 For now, it will simply call the update function at an interval specified by the plugin in the subscribe function.
-In the future, you will be able to subscibe to events from other plugins, and the server will call your update function when those events occur.
+In the future, you will be able to subscribe to events from other plugins, and the server will call your update function when those events occur.